Columbus Zoo and Aquarium: Congo Expedition

+Notable animals

+On December 22, 1956, Colo, a western lowland gorilla, became the world's first captive-born gorilla at the Columbus Zoo.
+When she died in January 2017, at the age of 60, she was the oldest gorilla in human care.
+Colo's extended family includes one child, ten grandchildren, four great-grandchildren, and two great-great-grandchildren living in zoos throughout the country.
+The Columbus Zoo currently houses fifteen gorillas, six of which are related to Colo.
+The Columbus Zoo has a gorilla breeding program, with 31 gorillas born at the zoo since 1956.
+Colo was named after Columbus, the city of her birth.

+In March 2007, Fluffy, a reticulated python (Malayopython reticulatus) and Guinness World Records holder for the longest snake in captivity, measuring 24 ft, was put on display at the zoo.

+In September 2007, the zoo purchased Fluffy from her owner, and she was on permanent display afterwards.
+On October 26, 2010, the 300 lb, 18-year-old snake died.
+A necropsy found a tumorous mass on one of her ovaries.
+The zoo has since acquired her daughter named Hanna.

 Other attractions

 Mangels-Illions Carousel

 In the spring of 2000, the zoo added its restored 1914 Mangels-Illions carousel.
 This carousel had originally been built for the former Olentangy Park in Clintonville.
-When the park closed in 1938, the carousel was moved to Wyandot Lake where it continued operating for sixty years, though in deteriorating condition.
+When the park closed in 1937 and the land and rides sold in 1938, the carousel was moved to Wyandot Lake where it continued operating for sixty years, though in deteriorating condition.

 In 1999, the carousel was removed from Wyandot Lake and underwent a million dollar restoration before being moved to a new location at the zoo.
-With 52 hand carved horses, 2 chariots, and a Wurlitzer #153 band organ (which plays upon request), this rare "grand carousel" in the Coney Island style is one of only a few manufactured by the William F. Mangels Company with wooden horses carved by M. C. Illions and Sons Carousell Works, and is thus known as a Mangels-Illions carousel.
+With 52 hand carved horses, two chariots, and a Wurlitzer #153 band organ (which plays upon request), this rare "grand carousel" in the Coney Island style is one of only a few manufactured by the William F. Mangels Company with wooden horses carved by M. C. Illions and Sons Carousell Works, and is thus known as a Mangels-Illions carousel.
 It was ridden 42,000 times in its first month of operation at the zoo, and celebrated its one millionth rider on July 28, 2004.